 Karen A. Zahka

 Karen A. Zahka joined Keches Law Group in 2019.
-Prior to joining Keches Law Group, Attorney Zahka worked at a prominent Boston law firm for over five years where she specialized in medical malpractice.
+Prior to joining Keches Law Group, Attorney Zahka worked at a prominent Boston law firm for over five years where she specialized in medical malpractice and personal injury.

 Throughout her career, Attorney Zahka has contributed to several multi-million verdicts and settlements including: